Industrial

 ©2006 SYAS

-From the mid 19th century onwards Sheffield’s heavy trades of steel making and processing began to outgrow the traditional workshop basefd industrial sites of the ‘18th-19th Century Industrial Grids’ zone.
-This development was largely enabled by technological advances in steel-making and transport and was driven by, and helped to develop further, the growth in national and international demand for railway products, ship-building, construction materials and engineering castings.
+From the mid 19th century onwards Sheffield’s heavy trades of steel making and processing began to outgrow the traditional workshop based sites of the ‘18th-19th century Industrial Grids’ zone.
+This development was largely the result of technological advances in steel-making and transport and was driven by, and helped to develop further, the growth in national and international demand for railway products, ship-building, construction materials and engineering castings.
 From the 1860s onwards much of the expansion of the Sheffield steel industry was driven by a concomitant development in the technological sophistication and increases in the scale of the armaments industry.
 Sheffield’s industries particularly focussed on the production of shell casings, guns to deliver these shells and amour plate intended to resist similar projectiles (Hey 1998, 154).

 A characteristic of the development of heavy industry is one of continual re-investment in plant and machinery, with the result that the present complexes in this zone are often the result of many phases of renewal, expansion and rebuilding.

-Typical forms within this zone are industrial complexes of large sheds with wide roof spans, built to accommodate a range of processes, and often forming linear complexes (reflecting the flow of work through a production line).
-Building materials have developed through time with early examples consisting of brick built gable and side walls, through to entirely steel framed sheds clad in corrugated steel sheet materials.
-Roof lines are frequently punctuated with chimneys, ventilation louvers and extraction vents.
-Most of the character areas in this zone are (or were) provided with substantial railway links in order to facilitate the supply of raw materials and the delivery of products to their markets.
+Typical forms within this zone are industrial complexes of large sheds with wide roof spans, built to accommodate a range of processes, and often forming linear complexes (reflecting the flow of work along a production line).
+Building materials have changed through time, with early examples being brick-built and later ones being steel framed sheds clad in corrugated steel sheet materials.
+Roof lines are frequently punctuated with chimneys, ventilation louvres and extraction vents.
+Most of the character areas in this zone are (or were) provided with railway links, in order to facilitate the supply of raw materials and the delivery of products to their markets.

-The zone represents a dramatic change of scale compared with the smaller urban industries from which they developed .
+The zone represents a dramatic change of scale when compared with the smaller urban industries from which they developed1.
 Production of steel in Sheffield up to the mid 18th century had involved two main processes; the conversion of Swedish pig iron to blister steel in cementation furnaces, and its further refining in crucible furnaces.
-The landscapes associated with these earlier processes were most often based around courtyard plans (see 18th – 19th Century Industrial Grid Zone) with movement between different processes across a shared central courtyard.
+The landscapes associated with these earlier processes were most often based around courtyard plans (see the 18th – 19th century Industrial Grid zone), with movement between different processes across a shared central courtyard.
 These buildings were generally narrow by later standards (allowing for natural light to illuminate working areas).
-The later bulk processes however demanded bigger covered working spaces, themselves made possible by the larger rolled products which enabled wider roof spans to be constructed using fireproof steel beams. “[T]he building became simply a shell that sheltered a processing area…” (Wray et al 2001) with the open spaces facilitating the movement of large castings around the working area by cranes.
+The later bulk processes demanded bigger covered working spaces, themselves made possible by larger rolled products that enabled wider roof spans to be constructed using fireproof steel beams. “[T]he building became simply a shell that sheltered a processing area…” (Wray et al 2001) with the covered open space facilitating the movement of large castings around the working area by cranes.

 Inherited Character

-Prior to its industrial development, much of this area was marked by the Ordnance Survey as liable to flooding.
-The characterisation project has generally interpreted the medieval land-use of the majority of this zone as being ‘valley floor meadow’, an interpretation based on its location within the areas of alluviation related to the Don and Rother.
-Historically these meadows are likely to have been managed without annual ploughing, as wet meadowland – cut for hay late in a dry summer, when conditions were suitable.
-In wetter years when the hay could not be successfully harvested the land would be grazed.
-Where they survived in the 19th century, much land in the valley floors shows signs of drainage and improvement as well as straight boundaries often indicative of parliamentary enclosure of former common land.
-This may suggest that in South Yorkshire meadow land was generally held and operated in common.
-Within this zone, later industrial development has generally not fossilised legibility of this early meadowland landscape, or its later rationalisation by 18th and 19th century enclosure acts.
+Prior to its industrial development, much of the land within this zone was marked by the Ordnance Survey as liable to flooding.
+The characterisation project has generally interpreted the medieval land-use of these areas as ‘valley floor meadow’, an interpretation based on their location alongside the rivers Don and Rother.
+Historically these meadows are likely to have been managed as wet meadowland – with grasses cut for hay late in the summer, when conditions were suitable.
+In wetter years, when the hay could not be successfully harvested, the land would be grazed.
+Where it survived into the 19th century, much agricultural land along the valley floors shows signs of drainage and improvement, as well as straight boundaries often indicative of parliamentary enclosure of former common land.
+This may suggest that in South Yorkshire meadowland was generally held and operated in common.
+Within this zone, later industrial development has generally not fossilised any legibility of this earlier meadowland landscape, or its later rationalisation by 18th and 19th century enclosure acts.

 Crucial to the development of the heavy industries of the east end was the introduction of means of bulk transport.
 Prior to the 19th century, the only means to import materials into and products out of Sheffield was by road transport.
-This limiting factor to the growth and scale of the industries of the town began to be overcome in the 18th century with the development of first the turnpike network (see Smith 1997), and the progressive extension of the navigable limits of the River Don by the new channels of the South Yorkshire Navigation which reached Tinsley Wharf by 1751 (Hey 1998, 108).
-The extension of water navigation to the city centre by the construction of the Sheffield Canal by 1819 first enabled the transition from predominantly urban light production, to out of town bulk production – within 4 years of its completion this industrial expansion was initiated by the construction of William Greaves’ Sheaf Works, one of the world’s first integrated steam powered steel and cutlery works (Harman and Minnis 2004, 158).
+This limiting factor to the growth of the industries of the town began to be overcome in the 18th century with the development of first the turnpike network (see Smith 1997), and the progressive extension of the navigable limits of the River Don; the new channels of the South Yorkshire Navigation reached Tinsley Wharf by 1751 (Hey 1998, 108).
+The extension of water navigation to the city centre by the construction of the Sheffield Canal, by 1819, enabled the transition from predominantly urban light production, to out of town bulk production.
+Within 4 years of the canal’s completion this industrial expansion was initiated by the construction of William Greaves’ Sheaf Works, one of the world’s first integrated steam powered steel cutlery works (Harman and Minnis 2004, 158).
 The canal remains significantly legible along its length.
-The 1851 OS map shows, remarkably clearly, the effect of the new canal – land between the canal and the River Don, from the Sheaf Works, east to Attercliffe, becoming known as Long Island.
-Despite heavy post war investment in new industrial buildings, this area retains significant legibility of this early industrial development, particularly in its early street pattern and where early buildings such as the Canal Street Works survive.
-To the north of the River Don, the ‘Savile Street to Attercliffe Character Area’ largely developed from the mid 19th century onwards.
-This character area is marked by smaller sizes of company than the others within this zone.
-As a result there is more variety in the styles, ages and ownership of this area.

 Later Characteristics

 Later landscapes in this zone are largely the result of the clearance or replacement of earlier industrial buildings.
-A notable 21st century intrusion to the Savile Street to Attercliffe Area has been the rebuilt Bernard Road Incinerator.
-Major parts of both Corus’s Stocksbridge and Outo Kumpo’s Shepcote Lane facilities have closed since 2000 including the closure of the arc-melting shop at Stocksbridge (and the end of a 150 year tradition of primary steel making at the site) and of the cold rolling mills at Shepcote Lane.
-The Stocksbridge site is currently subject to plans for mixed use redevelopment.
+A notable 21st century intrusion to the Saville Street to Attercliffe character area was the construction of the Bernard Road Incinerator.
+Major parts of both Corus’s Stocksbridge and Outo Kumpo’s Shepcote Lane facilities have closed since 2000, including the arc-melting shop at Stocksbridge (ending a 150 year tradition of primary steel making at the site) and the cold rolling mills at Shepcote Lane.
+The Stocksbridge site is currently subject to plans for mixed-use redevelopment.

 Bibliography